broadinstitute/gatk/scripts/variantstore/tieout/GIAB_TIEOUT.md

 ## Obtain Truth sample VCFs

-First, create a full cohort extract (as described in README.md) using the desired filter_set_name.
+Once you have a full cohort extract you want to evaluate, subset to chr20 and the desired samples (You can create a full cohort extract as described in the README.md using the desired filter_set_name)
 Assuming this is in a single gathered VCF of `gvs.vcf.gz`

 ```
 # subset to chr20